 Immediate Past President: Dori Zinn (appointed)

-Zinn is a writer for Student Loan Hero and the President of Blossomers Media.
-She’s also a freelancer and has been featured in publications like Huffington Post, The Week, realtor.com, Money Talks News, Fort Lauderdale Magazine, and Quartz.
-For nearly a decade, Zinn served on the board as Vice President of Membership, Executive Vice President, and President for the SPJ Florida Pro chapter, helping win SPJ’s “Chapter of the Year” in 2010, 2014, and 2016.
+Zinn is the President of Blossomers Media and a full-time freelancer.
+She’s been featured in publications like Huffington Post, The Week, realtor.com, Money Talks News, Fort Lauderdale Magazine, and Quartz.
+For nearly a decade, Zinn served on the board as Vice President of Membership, Executive Vice President, and President for the SPJ Florida Pro chapter, helping win SPJ’s “Chapter of the Year” in 2010, 2014, 2016, and 2017.

 Directors-at-Large (six spots available)